ilyesdjerfaf/CabFlowNYC/README.md

 # Taxi Data Visualization

 🚖 **Taxi Data Visualization** is an interactive Streamlit application designed for exploring and analyzing taxi pickup and dropoff data, along with temporal and spatial trends of taxi rides in New York City.
-The project leverages various visualization techniques including scatter plots, datashader maps, and choropleth maps to provide insightful views into taxi data.
+The project leverages various visualization techniques, including scatter plots, datashader maps, and choropleth maps, to provide insightful views into taxi data.

 ---